 File Name to Write: file1 ^G Get Help M-D DOS Format M-A Append M-B Backup File ^C Cancel M-M Mac Format M-P Prepend

 As you can see, the options at the bottom have also changed.
 These are contextual, meaning they will change depending on what you are trying to do.
-If
+To confirm writing to

-If we make some additional changes and wish to save the file and exit the program, we will see a similar prompt.
-Add a new line, and then try to exit the program by typing:
+After saving, If you make additional changes and try to exit the program, you will see a similar prompt.
+Add a new line, and then try to exit

-If you have not saved after making your modification, you will be asked whether you wish to save the modifications you made:
+If you have not saved, you will be asked to save the modifications you made:

 Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?
 Y Yes N No ^C Cancel